DocZeus/Airbnb-Clone/README.md

 Features

-• User authentication: Users can sign up, log in, and log out.
+• User authentication: Users can sign up, log in, and log out
-• Property listings: Property owners can list their spaces with details such as location, amenities, and pricing.
+• Property listings: Property owners can list their spaces with details such as location, amenities, and pricing
-• Booking management: Users can view their bookings.
+• Booking management: Users can view their bookings

 Usage

-• Sign up or log in to access the platform.
+• Sign up or log in to access the platform
 • Explore listings
-• Book a space by selecting dates.
+• Book a space by selecting dates
-• Manage bookings.
+• Manage bookings

 Tech Stack